 - Weight loss

 These symptoms are similar to those seen in dogs with IVDD, meningitis, broken bones, and tumors.
-Therefore, our veterinary neurologists in Miami, Boynton Beach and Jupiter need to thoroughly examine your pet to determine the exact cause of their symptoms.
+Therefore, veterinary neurologists at Southeast Veterinary Neurology (SEVN) will need to thoroughly examine your dog to determine the exact cause of their symptoms.

 Infection takes place when bacteria or fungus lodges in the intervertebral disc and its adjacent vertebrae, causing an abscess to form.
 Dogs can become infected in several different ways: